bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **Anchor:** 01:26:16

-okay guys no one you stop the video in about five minutes.
+Okay guys no one you stop the video in about five minutes.
 Just a heads up.

 **Audience 1:** 01:26:22